Peyton Battenfield

-Peyton Cole Battenfield (born August 10, 1997) is an American professional baseball pitcher in the Cleveland Guardians organization.
+Peyton Cole Battenfield (born August 10, 1997) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cleveland Guardians.

 Amateur career

 Battenfield attended Verdigris High School in Verdigris, Oklahoma.
 As a senior he was The Oklahoman All-State Baseball Player of the Year.
-After high school he played college baseball at Oklahoma State University.
+After high school, he attended Oklahoma State University and played college baseball for the Oklahoma State Cowboys.

 Professional career

 Houton Astros

-Battenfield was selected by the Houston Astros in the ninth round of the 2019 Major League Baseball draft.
+The Houston Astros selected Battenfield in the ninth round of the 2019 Major League Baseball draft.
 He made his professional debut that season with the Tri-City ValleyCats, going 2–1 with a 1.60 earned run average over 14 starts.

 Tampa Bay Rays

-On January 9, 2020, Battenfield was traded from the Astros along with Cal Stevenson to the Tampa Bay Rays for Austin Pruitt.
+On January 9, 2020, the Astros traded Battenfield and Cal Stevenson to the Tampa Bay Rays for Austin Pruitt.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
 Battenfield began the 2021 with the High-A Bowling Green Hot Rods before being promoted to the Double-A Montgomery Biscuits.

 Cleveland Indians / Guardians

 On July 30, 2021, the Rays traded Battenfield to the Cleveland Indians in exchange for Jordan Luplow and D. J. Johnson.
 After the trade, he was assigned to the Double-A Akron RubberDucks.
 Over 21 games (19 starts) between the three teams, he went 7–1 with a 2.53 earned run average and 131 strikeouts over 103 innings.

 Battenfield began the 2022 season with the Triple-A Columbus Clippers.
 The Guardians selected Battenfield's contract as a COVID-19 replacement player on August 12, 2022.
-He was returned to Columbus on August 15, 2022.
+He was returned to Columbus on August 15 without making appearance, becoming a phantom ballplayer.
+On the year, he started 28 games for Columbus, posting an 8-6 record and 3.63 ERA with 109 strikeouts in 153.2 innings pitched.

+On April 10, 2023, the Guardians selected Battenfield's contract a second time.
+He made his MLB debut as the Guardians' starting pitcher on April 12.
+Battenfield pitched 4 innings, allowing no walks, striking out three, and allowing a single earned run.
+He would go winless in his next four decisions, posting an 0–5 record and 5.19 ERA in 7 appearances (6 starts).
+On May 19, Battenfield was placed on the injured list with right shoulder inflammation.
+He was transferred to the 60-day injured list on June 3.
+On August 3, Battenfield was activated from the injured list and optioned to Triple–A Columbus.
+The Guardians designated Battenfield for assignment on August 31.